ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-Compared with previous models, for example, ASUSROG Zephyrus GX501, there are really a lot of changes in the design and materials.
-And they (subjectively) went exclusively for the benefit of the laptop.
-The body is made of magnesium alloy, thickness - 18.9 mm, weight - slightly less than 2 kg.
+Compared to previous models, for example, ASUSROG Zephyrus GX501, there are really a lot of changes in design and materials.
+And they (subjectively) benefited the laptop exclusively.
+The case is made of magnesium alloy, thickness - 18.9 mm, weight - just under 2 kg.
 The laptop is black, this time without bronze inserts.
-The keyboard moved to the usual notebook place, like the touchpad.
-We should also note the rubberized material of the working surface.
-It is incredibly pleasant tactile, reminds Soft-Touch, but does not collect traces of work so actively.
-The metal top cover has a diagonal grinding, it looks cool, but it collects prints slightly.
-In the lower part there is a trapezoid cut-out of the display unit:
+The keyboard has moved to its usual laptop location, as has the touchpad.
+Separately, it is worth noting the rubberized material of the working surface.
+It is incredibly tactilely pleasant, reminiscent of Soft-Touch, but does not collect traces of work as actively.
+The metal top cover has a diagonal sanding, looks cool, but slightly collects fingerprints.
+At the bottom there is a trapezoidal cutout of the display unit:

 </ img>